hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03f-Online.md

     + multiple connects existed for a given database at any given time

 + Object store
-  + the mechanism by which data is stored in the datbase
+  + the mechanism by which data is stored in the database
   + name of object store
     + must have property
     + unique within the database to which it belongs